HigherOrderCO/Bend/docs/compiler-options.md

 # Inline

-If enabled, inlines terms that compiles to 0 or 1 inet nodes at lambda level, before pre reduction.
+If enabled, inlines terms that compile to 0 or 1 inet nodes at lambda level, before pre-reduction.

 Example:
 ```py